-Is Universal Orlando still fun despite face masks and all the changes?
+Is Universal Orlando still fun despite all the changes?

 We think so, but that’s in the eye of the beholder.
 Beyond the masks, there’s a far greater sense of normalcy at Universal Studios Florida and Islands of Adventure than at Walt Disney World.
 Pretty much everything is operating at Universal Orlando, and there’s a full slate of entertainment in the parks.
 Universal feels alive and full of energy, even while working within the parameters of health safety protocol.

 Nevertheless, it’s totally understandable if you don’t want to visit Universal Studios Florida and Islands of Adventure while the face mask policy is in place.
 You’re certainly not alone, and it’s no secret that Americans are divided on the topic of face masks.

 Do you have any questions this FAQ failed to answer?
 If you’ve visited since Universal Orlando reopened, what was your experience wearing masks?
-Are you happy or disappointed that Universal is effectively dropping its face mask rule as of May 28, 2021?
+Are you happy or disappointed that Universal did not reinstate its face mask rule?
 Do you think there’s anything else guests should know before visiting in during this ‘temporary abnormal’ time?
 Will you be attempting to visit Central Florida this year, or are you waiting until 2022 or beyond?
 Do you agree or disagree with any of our advice or answers?
 Please keep the comments civil.
 This is not the place for arguing about efficacy, politics, and so forth–all such comments will be deleted, irrespective of perspective.
 Not only are you not going to change anyone’s mind via the comments section on this blog, but you’re not going to change Universal Orlando’s policy.